Old Prussians: Early historical references

 It is gratifying to us to know that you have heard of our fame, and have sent ambassadors who have passed through so many strange nations to seek our friendship.

 We have received the amber which you have sent us.
-You say that you gather this lightest of all substances from the shores of ocean, but how it comes thither you know not.
+You say that you gather this lightest of all substances from the shores of the ocean, but how it comes thither you know not.
 But as an author named Cornelius (Tacitus) informs us, it is gathered in the innermost islands of the ocean, being formed originally of the juice of a tree (whence its name succinum), and gradually hardened by the heat of the sun.
-Thus it becomes an exuded metal, a transparent softness, sometimes blushing with the color of saffron, sometimes glowing with flame-like clearness.
-Then, gliding down to the margin of sea, and further purified by the rolling of the tides, it is at length transported to your shores to be cast upon them.
+Thus, it becomes an exuded metal, a transparent softness, sometimes blushing with the color of saffron, sometimes glowing with flame-like clearness.
+Then, gliding down to the margin of the sea, and further purified by the rolling of the tides, it is at length transported to your shores to be cast upon them.
 We have thought it better to point this out to you, lest you should imagine that your supposed secrets have escaped our knowledge.
 We sent you some presents by our ambassadors, and shall be glad to receive further visits from you by the road which you have thus opened up, and to show you future favors.

+Medieval references

-The Old Prussians are called by the Bavarian Geographer in the ninth century.
+The Old Prussians are called Brus by the Bavarian Geographer in the ninth century.